MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/getting-started.md

     .\Start.ps1
     ```

+    It may take a few minutes for Yarn packages to install on the first run.

     > [!TIP]
     > Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.

-    > [!NOTE]
-    > It may take a few minutes for Yarn packages to install on the first run.

     # [Bash](#tab/Bash)